MonikaSzucs/comp-2825-computer-architecture-organization/class-8/readme.md

 5 min earlier that is Tad

 ## 7-7
-- How long does memory have ot fetch a word from when the address is stable, with the one wait state as shown?
+- How long does memory have to fetch a word from when the address is stable, with the one wait state as shown?

 2.5 cycles * 10ns.cycle - tad - Tds
 25ns - 4ns - 2ns = 19ns